Minimally-processed plant protein is the future whether we like it or not.

 Favas are not difficult to grow.
 Also known as broad beans, they need a strong central stake and have to be supported with twine.
-They are the very best zero processed plant protein.
+They are the very best zero-processed plant protein.

 Enjoyed from breakfast, oddly, in Eggs Hilton they are our perfect solution to the 11 o'clock blues; hunger-pangs that have us reaching for a cola or candy bar.
 In nutritional terms they give us satiety.